Yagisanatode/new_file_creator/README.md

                         'c:/Users/Batman/Documents/tmp/txt'
          *new_file_name -The name you want to give your new file. e.g. 'Harry Botter' *new_file_path -The directory you want your file in.
 If you are putting your file in the same location as your program, leave it blank (e.g. '').
-If it is in a child directory jsut add the file location (e.g. 'JSON/' or 'Images/').
+If it is in a child directory just add the file location (e.g. 'JSON/' or 'Images/').
 If your folder location lies outside your program you will need to use the full path (e.g. 'c:/Users/Batman/Documents/tmp/txt') *file_type - The file extension of your file (e.g. 'jpg', 'txt','json','wav').